chloroken/eve-min/README.md

 1) Install `kdotool` with this console command (one line):
    - `curl -s -L https://github.com/jinliu/kdotool/releases/download/v0.2.2-pre/kdotool.tar.gz | sudo tar xf - -C /usr/local/bin/`
-2) Download the **EVE-min** repository with this console command:
+2) Download the **EVE-min** repository to Documents with this command:
    - `git clone https://github.com/chloroken/eve-min ~/Documents/`
-4) Use a text editor to open `~/Documents/eve-min/characters.txt` and add your characters
+4) Use a text editor to open `~/Documents/eve-min/characters.txt` to add characters
    - The order is important.
-When refreshing "active characters", this order is used.
+When refreshing "active characters", this order is used
 5) Proceed to the **Usage Guide** section below

 # Uninstallation